Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 For example, babies who use baby walkers might:

 Don't allow your baby to use a baby walker and make sure that your baby's other caregivers don't use baby walkers, either.
-Instead, consider using a stationary activity center, play yard or playpen.
-These devices will allow your baby to play safely as he or she learns to sit, crawl and stand.
+Instead, consider using a stationary walker or activity center.
+Rather than wheels, these devices have seats that rotate and bounce.
+They will allow your baby to play safely as he or she learns to walk.

 Jay L. Hoecker, M.D.